rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-The function has access to the previous query result and to the next result which resolves after the button click eventually.
+The function has access to the previous query result, and to the next result that resolves after the button click:

 {{< highlight javascript "hl_lines= 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19" >}}
 const updateQuery = (previousResult, { fetchMoreResult }) => {